lee-man/movenet-pytorch/README.md

 A minimal performance benchmark based on image_demo.
 Images in `--image_dir` are pre-loaded and inference is run `--num_images` times with no drawing and no text output.

+From my benchmarking results, the current Pytorch inference can run around 20 fps on my Macbook pro, and around 203 fps on Nvidia GeForce 1080Ti.

 #### webcam_demo.py

 The webcam demo uses OpenCV to capture images from a connected webcam.
 The result is overlayed with the keypoints and skeletons and rendered to the screen.
 The default args for the webcam_demo assume device_id=0 for the camera and that 1280x720 resolution is possible.